datanonymus/jetson-remote/README.md

 2. Build the project using the **Release** configuration.
 3. Run the application.
 4. Enter your Jetson's IP Address (LAN or VPN like Tailscale) and click **Connect**.
+6. If you enter the server for the first time, a PIN Pop-up will display to give you a PIN code.
+Copy it and send to Admin server to grant access.
 5. If you want to change IP Address without quit and run the app again, press `Ctrl + I` (or click the UI) to open the connection popup.

 ---